razorpay/blade/Migration-v11.md

   + <Text color="UPDATE_THIS_VALUE_WITH_A_NEW_COLOR_TOKEN"> Lorem ipsum </Text>
   ```

 - The codemod doesn't handle the migration of conditionally rendered props.
 Take a moment to manually inspect and update such cases.
+The codemod will also log a warning for such cases with the line number & path to the file.
+For example: `Expression found in the "size" attribute, please update manually: src/pages/ResumeWithRazorpay/sections/WhyResumeSection.tsx:20`

   ```diff
   - <Title size={isMobile ? "small" : "medium"}> Hello </Title>